code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/privacy.md

 # Privacy Policy

-Date of Last Revision: July 22, 2019
+Date of Last Revision: October 8, 2019

 ## About Code.org